This video explains what we do ─ and why.

 Worldview Matters® was founded in the year 2000 by Christian Overman and his wife Kathy, who were married in 1970 and now have four adult children and twelve grandchildren.

 After serving as a Christian school principal for 14 years, Overman began giving workshops for training teachers on how the Christian worldview uniquely informs and guides the learning process from the earliest years through high school.

 Christian Overman credits Dr. Albert E. Greene, Jr., author of Reclaiming the Future of Christian Education, for shaping much of his thinking in graduate school while earning his Masters of Education degree at Seattle Pacific University, with an emphasis on the Philosophy of Christian Education.

-While a school principal, Overman wrote, Assumptions that Affect Our Lives, which was published by Tyndale House in 1989, under the title, Different Windows.
+While a school principal, Overman wrote his first book, Assumptions that Affect Our Lives, which was published by Tyndale House in 1989, under the title, Different Windows.